LaurenceA/SEMT20003/README.md

 * There are pdf notes for every week of taught material.
 * The pdf notes will _usually, but not always_ include questions.
 * All questions will have worked answers.
-* There will _usually, but not always_ be iPython notebooks (which are examinable), discussing practical aspects of training neural networks.
+* There will _usually, but not always_ be iPython notebooks (which are examinable), discussing practical aspects of training neural networks.  _It is critical for your understanding that you play around with the material in the notebooks.
+Open up your own Colab notebook and enter the commands yourself; play with the commands; try things that are a little bit different!
 * These iPython notebooks _occasionally_ have exercises.
 * The concepts in the iPython notebooks are examinable.
 * There will be videos of me going through the material in the pdf notes.
-Where appropriate there _may_ also be videos of me going through the iPython notebooks.
+* Where appropriate there _may_ also be videos of me going through the iPython notebooks.
 These videos won't add anything to the underlying notes/notebooks.
 So if you read + understand the notes / notebooks, the videos are optional.
+If you are going to look at the videos, then open up your own Colab notebook alongside and follow along.
+Try the things that I'm doing.
+Try something a bit different!
+(Feel free to pause the video to do this!).

 ## Feedback:
 * TA-led labs/problem classes on Fridays 11-1 in MVB 1.11.